-Another way we are refreshing our approach is by partnering with Children’s Hospitals Solutions for Patient Safety, a network of over 90 leading paediatric hospitals.
+Another way we are refreshing our approach is through collaboration with other health-care organizations.
+We have joined Children’s Hospitals Solutions for Patient Safety, a network of over 100 leading North American paediatric hospitals.
 We are able to learn from organizations that are working towards the same goal, some of whom are further along in their safety journeys.
+By implementing evidence-based bundles of techniques to reduce hospital acquired conditions, these hospitals have seen dramatic improvements.
 Their successes add to our confidence in our ability to achieve these goals.

 We are also collaborating closer to home with the University Health Network (UHN) by sharing learnings and strategies as well as the Caring Safely name and brand.
 Through these partnerships SickKids is contributing to the growing shift in health care towards reducing medical errors and creating a safer and more just culture for patients, families and staff.